Sexuality of Frederick the Great: Possible homosexual relationships

-While confined to Kustrin after the Katte affair, Frederick formed an intimate friendship with Michael Gabriel Fredersdorf, whom Frederick romantically corresponded with and demonstrated frequent concern for.
+While confined to Kustrin after the Katte affair, Frederick formed an intimate friendship with Michael Gabriel Fredersdorf, with whom Frederick romantically corresponded and for whom he demonstrated frequent concern.
 Fredersdorf initially became Frederick's valet, and when Frederick became king he was provided with an estate and acted as factotum and, as some have said, as an unofficial prime minister.
 In 1789, Frederick's garden inspector and Oberhofbaurat [head of the planning department and building control office] Heinrich Ludewig Manger described Fredersdorf as "the king's darling at the time".
 Historian Eva Ziebura says: "The two of them probably had sex at the beginning".
 Later they exchanged very intimate letters about their issues with constipation, potency issues, etc. Another intimate confidante was his equerry: "No lover can be more agreeable and obliging than Frederick with Dietrich von Keyserling", said a councillor of war.
 He was nicknamed “Caesarion” and was promoted from equerry to adjutant general.
 Another favorite was Lieutenant General Friedrich Rudolf von Rothenburg, who took part in the Round Table until his death in 1751 and regularly stayed in one of Sanssouci's guest rooms, which is still called the Rothenburg Room today.
 The king liked to take good-looking soldiers into his personal service.
 Numerous young pages also served at his court.

 In 1746, Frederick wrote mocking letters to his rather openly gay brother, Prince Henry of Prussia, which were characterized by jealousy for the "handsome Marwitz", a young royal page.
 One of Henry's favorites, the Queen's chamberlain, Ernst Ahasverus Heinrich von Lehndorff, also recalls this story in his memoirs.
 The king wrote to his brother on March 3, 1746, from Potsdam: "Your little darling is doing very well and if he stays well behaved, you will see him again soon.
 At the moment he yearns for love and composes elegies in your honor full of hot kisses, which he intends to give you on your return.
 I advise you to conserve your strength so that you have enough to assert your love."
 He also warned his brother about certain young men at court or among the officers he believed to suffer from gonorrhea.